"Adopt The Trail"

 If you have a section that is close to your home, near and dear to your heart, or you just want to help maintain this beautiful resource, contact Noah Pollock to get involved.
 Sections of most need include:

-- Lake Memphramagog (Perkin’s Landing to Canada border)
+- Lake Memphramagog (Perkin’s Landing to Canada border): monitoring condition of our kiosk in Newport and the Eagle Point Campsite)

 The map below shows sections of the NFCT.
 Click on a segment to learn who has adopted it.
 The sections in yellow, in particular, are in need of volunteers.
 Thanks!